OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/search/search-manage-powershell.md

     # If you don't already have this resource group, you can create it with
     # New-AzureRmResourceGroup -Name $resourceGroupName -Location $location

-    # Register the ARM provider idempotently.
+    # Register hello ARM provider idempotently.
 This must be done once per subscription
     Register-AzureRmResourceProvider -ProviderNamespace "Microsoft.Search"

     # Create a new search service
-    # This command will return once the service is fully created
+    # This command will return once hello service is fully created
     New-AzureRmResourceGroupDeployment `
         -ResourceGroupName $resourceGroupName `
         -TemplateUri "https://gallery.azure.com/artifact/20151001/Microsoft.Search.1.0.9/DeploymentTemplates/searchServiceDefaultTemplate.json" `